History of Sofia: Archaeology

 Under Constantine the city expanded to the north of the walls (the so-called Northern Appendix) and the Roman bridge over the river became an important part of this area.

 A set of no less than 8 horrea (warehouses) were found inside the southwestern quarter of the walls and dated to the early 4th century indicate that Serdica was probably a supply-centre of regional importance, connected to the Danube by the valley of the river Iskur (Oescus).

 Middle Ages

+The city was destroyed by the Huns in 447.

+It was rebuilt by Byzantine Emperor Justinian in the 6th century and was renamed Triaditsa.
+It again flourished during the reign of Justinian I, when its defensive walls were reinforced by doubling their thickness and adding more towers, and whose remnants can still be seen today.

-Sofia first became part of the First Bulgarian Empire during the reign of Khan Krum in 809.
+Although also often destroyed by the Slavs, the town remained under Byzantine dominion until 809, when it first became part of the First Bulgarian Empire during the reign of Khan Krum.
 Afterwards, it was known by the Bulgarian name Sredets and grew into an important fortress and administrative centre.
+The Byzantines referred to Sredez as Triaditsa.

 After a number of unsuccessful sieges, the city fell again to the Byzantine Empire in 1018.
 In 1128, Sredets suffered a Magyar raid as part of the Byzantine Empire, but in 1191 was once again incorporated into the restored Bulgarian Empire at the time of Tsar Ivan Asen I after the Vlach-Bulgarian Rebellion.